h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 2. Transfer learning leads to generalization where the model is prepared to perform well with data it was not trained on

+With this task in mind, let us now understand the dataset and settings used in the first experiment; doing so will allow us to understand Embeddigns Transformer (the first approach to image processing in Driverless AI).

 ## Task 3: First Approach: Embeddings Transformer (Image Vectorizer)